keengames/coding_standards/cpp_coding_standards.md

 ### Dynamic memory allocation

-* All memory allocations have to use the MemoryAllocator interface (Either directly or with functions like __newObject__)
+* all memory allocations have to use the MemoryAllocator interface (Either directly or with functions like `newObject`)
+* try to use pools instead of new/delete
+* think about upper memory limits

 ### Inheritance